Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Experiment Design

-For the GPT models, we follow the advice where code-generating tasks, dealing with structured code, should have a lower temperature than natural language.
-We decide to use top-p close to 1 to increase diversity but follow OpenAI guidelines to not drastically modify temperature and top-p simultaneously.
+For the GPT models, we start following the advice backed by OpenAI \footnote{~\url{https://community.openai.com/t/cheat-sheet-mastering-temperature-and-top-p-in-chatgpt-api/172683}} that for code-generation tasks, LLMs should use a lower temperature when generating structured code compared to natural language generation and therefore choosing $0.3$ and $0.2$ for each leg of the translation.
+We perform a temperature sweep for GPT-3.5 and GPT-4o-mini (further discussed in Section \ref{subsec:temp-sweep}, arriving at different best-performing temperatures for said models).
+We decide to use top-p close to one to increase diversity but follow OpenAI guidelines to not drastically modify temperature and top-p simultaneously.
 Moreover, we experimented with different other hyperparameters.
 For example, we tried different tags in the Javadoc header and values of \emph{repetition\_penalty}, \emph{length\_penalty}, \emph{no\_repeat\_ngram\_size}.
 Albeit we did not perform a systematic study, the results from other prompts and the use of these hyperparameters did not show any promising improvement in our use case.
 Therefore, we have used the parameters as reported in Table~\ref{tab:hyper} and the prompts described in Section~\ref{sec:prompt-choice}.